 A buzz of collaboration and connection filled Central Adelaide Local Health Network (CALHN) last week, with more than 400 attendees taking part in CALHN’s inaugural Research Exchange.

-Held from October 14-18, an enthusiastic crowd of researchers, clinicians, clinical support staff, university colleagues and students enjoyed a series of events across the Royal Adelaide Hospital (RAH) and The Queen Elizabeth Hospital (TQEH) precincts.
+Over October 14-18, an enthusiastic crowd of researchers, clinicians, clinical support staff, university colleagues and students enjoyed a series of events across the Royal Adelaide Hospital (RAH) and The Queen Elizabeth Hospital (TQEH) precincts.

 Previously known as Research Week, CALHN Research Exchange highlights ground-breaking research taking place across the network and fosters collaboration to improve patient care and health outcomes.